-The following points are the foundation for full understanding and disclosure regarding declawing:
+The following points are the foundation of the position statement:

-- Surgical declawing is not a medically necessary procedure for the cat in most cases.
+- Declawing is NOT a medically necessary procedure for cats in most instances.

 - Scratching is a normal feline behavior--both inherited and learned.
 Cat owners should be educated on feline scratching behaviors.
 Veterinarians should provide behavioral recommendations that allow cats to express these behaviors and reduce those undesirable to the client.

 - Declawing is an amputation of the third phalanx (P3).

 - It is the veterinarian’s obligation to educate cat owners and provide them with alternatives to declawing.